At least once a week a friend or colleague confides in me. They want to try yoga.

 Do you have to be flexible to do yoga?

 I hear this all the time.
 Nope.
 One of the physical reasons you do yoga is to lengthen and strengthen your muscles.
-After five years on my mat, I still have days where I can’t touch my toes.
+After five years on my mat, I still have days when I can’t touch my toes.
 I still go to yoga.

 Do you have to wear skimpy, tight clothes?